adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 in the light of someones ability to squeeze a maximum out of a single one.
 There are people[\[2\]](#footnotes-20140211), who are solving problems with Excel and/or Visual Basic (stereotypically an inferior language).
 I know at least one in person.
-And you know what... noone could beat them at what they do.
+And you know what... no one could beat them at what they do.
 Why?
 Switching would be too costly or breaking a human habit (users) - too hard[\[3\]](#footnotes-20140211).